stripe/veneur/README.md

 rather than host-local.
 This is particularly useful for histograms and timers, as in their normal, per-host configuration the percentiles for histograms can be less effective or even meaningless.

+# Status

+Veneur is currently a work in progress and thus should not be relied on for production traffic.

+# TODO

+* Expire unused metrics are some configurable amount of time.
+* Proper logging
+* Internal metrics
+* Config file
+  * Configuration of percentiles for histograms
+* Global tags, added to all metrics

 # How It Works

 Global \*StatsD installations can be problematic, as they either require client-side or proxy sharding behavior to prevent an instance being a Single Point of Failure (SPoF) for all metrics.
 Veneur isn't much different, but attempts to lessen the risk by being simple and fast.
-It is advised that you only use Veneur for metric types for which it is beneficial (histograms) even though it supports other metric types.
+It is advised that you only use Veneur for metric types for which it is beneficial (i.e. histograms and timers) even though it supports other metric types.

 ## Histogram Implementation